 Get started

-Choose a starting point based on what you want to do:
+Choose a starting point based on your goal:

 Create your first instance -- Follow the quick start guide to provision a Kafka instance and produce your first message.